KoonPaT/fake-hacking-facebook/README.md

 # fake-hacking-facebook

 How To Install.
--npm install prompt-sync chalk console-title
+-npm install prompt-sync chalk console-title fs cli-progress

 How To Use.
 -node index.js